Architecture is another beneficiary of the AI revolution.

-His company is at the forefront of using AI to revolutionize construction, from design to environmental impact and everything in between.
+Jerónimo’s company is at the forefront of using AI to revolutionize construction, from design to environmental impact and everything in between.
+However, according to Jerónimo during an online panel discussion of Artificial Intelligence & architecture, the industry has long been flagging when it comes to digitalization.

 What Artificial Intelligence means for the future of Architecture

-Jeronimo began the discussion by explaining how the industry has long been flagging when it comes to digitalization but emphasizes that this is no longer the case.
 Having finally woken up to the need for change, the built environment industries are now growing by between 300 and 400% year-on-year, with heavy investment taking place in all manner of innovations.
-As a result, according to Autodesk research, some 70% of architects and up to 75% of construction professionals now believe artificial intelligence will have a deeply transformative effect on their daily work.
+As a result, according to Autodesk research, some 70% of architects and up to 75% of construction professionals now believe Artificial Intelligence will have a deeply transformative effect on their daily work.

-Rakan Jandali, a Design Associate at KCA International, reflects on how dramatically the general perception of AI has changed in a relatively short space of time.
-His childhood exposure to the idea took the form of Terminator, yet just 30 years later we are experiencing the dawn of ChatGPT.
-Despite this rapid progression, the panel generally agrees that AI isn’t about to replace them just yet.
+Rakan Jandali, a Design Associate at KCA International, reflected on how dramatically the general perception of AI has changed in a relatively short space of time.
+His childhood exposure to the idea took the form of Terminator, yet just 30 years later we are experiencing the omnipotence of ChatGPT.
+Despite this rapid progression, the panel generally agreed that AI isn’t about to replace them just yet.

 What Artificial Intelligence means for the future of Architecture

-Yebin Sreenivasan, Design Director at MACE, reflects on what this means for design.
+Yebin Sreenivasan, Design Director at MACE, reflected on what this means for design.
 He says each architect’s bias is always brought into the process.
-Now, the way professionals are using AI means this individual bias is replaced by a collective one, as computer-generated concepts are an amalgamation of images from countless designers.
-Indeed, as Yebin reiterates, this mirrors how we evolve as a society over time, only it condenses a process that previously took years into a matter of seconds.
+Now, the way professionals are using AI in architecture means individual bias is replaced by a collective one.
+After all, computer-generated concepts are an amalgamation of images from countless designers.
+This consequently mirrors how we evolve as a society over time, condensing a process from years into seconds.

-Hanoof Faqeeh considers how these tools can help the relationship between architects and their clients.
-Beyond enhancing creativity, she feels as though AI will aid professionals’ ability to communicate concepts to the uninitiated.
-“Usually, clients are better able to connect with 3D-rendered images, as opposed to detailed elevations that only architects would understand,” she says.
+Hanoof Faqeeh considered how these tools can help the relationship between architects and their clients.
+Beyond enhancing creativity, she feels AI will aid professionals’ ability to communicate concepts to the uninitiated.
+“Usually, clients are better able to connect with 3D-rendered images, as opposed to detailed elevations that only architects would understand,” she said.

-Aside from the design process, the panelists also shared some thoughts on how AI might change the approach to the construction itself.
+Aside from the design process, the panelists also shared some thoughts on how AI might change approaches to construction itself.

 What Artificial Intelligence means for the future of Architecture

-Juliana Zegarra-Ballón explains how the optimization of a construction site, from when and how materials arrive, right through to anticipating potential problems that may arise, can all benefit from artificial intelligence.
+Juliana Zegarra-Ballón explained how the optimization of a construction site, from when and how materials arrive, right through to anticipating potential problems that may arise, can all benefit from Artificial Intelligence.
 This means schedules are more likely to be kept and waste restricted, limiting the emissions of large-scale projects in particular.

 Sustainability is another area that is sure to get a significant boost as the industry embraces the use of technology.
-Indeed, through AI modeling, as Yebin says, we are now able to test “digital versions of things and check performance before actually putting it together.”
-Artificial intelligence will help bridge the gap between theory and practice, with simulations and real-time data to help people make efficient decisions at the most critical moments.
+Yebin noted that AI modeling in architecture “tests digital versions of things and check performance before actually putting it together.”
+Artificial Intelligence will help bridge the gap between theory and practice.
+This will work through simulations and real-time data to help people make efficient decisions at critical moments.

 What Artificial Intelligence means for the future of Architecture